djodjonx/vue-cli-plugin-ssr/docs/guide/configuration.md

 # Configuration

-Here are the optional settings available in your `vue.config.js` file:
+Here are the optional settings available in your `vue.config.js` if you use `builtIns Server` or in dedicated file on **/server/config**:

 ```js
 const path = require('path')